ilaflott/epmt/INSTALL.md

 * 	gcc
 * git

-For a stock Ubuntu 16.04 box:
+For a stock Ubuntu 16.04 (or container):

 ```
 $ apt-get update